isomerpages/moe-aes/_about-us/Contact Us.md

 **School Operating Time:** <br>
 6:30 a.m. to 6:30 p.m. <br>
 (Monday to Friday) <br>
-Please note that the school operating hours for the period 5 Jun to 19 Jun 2023 will be from 0730 to 1730 hrs
+During the school holidays, school office will close at 5.30pm from 27 Nov till 22 Dec 2023.

 **Bus Services:** <br>
 67, 170, 170A, 176, 178, 961, 961M, 963, 970